gigaj0ule/system42/README.md

 (c) ~j0ule 2019-2022

-This is an operating system for small microcontrollers.
+This is an operating system for n42 microcontrollers.
 It allows you to run multiple FreeRTOS threads and call both ST HAL and arduino functions, as well as arduino libraries.